 An extern is a nursing student who is hired by one of the Main Line Health entities (Lankenau Medical Center, Bryn Mawr Hospital, Paoli Hospital, Riddle Hospital and Bryn Mawr Rehab Hospital).
 Typically, externs are hired while completing their junior year of nursing school.
 Externs are hired to a specific unit to work as a patient care technician and have their own patient assignment.
 Responsibilities include AM care, PM care, EKGs, blood glucose monitoring and finger sticks, but may vary depending on the unit.
 Phlebotomy training may be an option for those students working year-round.

 What are the requirements to be eligible to apply?

 - Enrollment in an accredited bachelors of science in nursing (BSN) program

 - Completion of at least one clinical rotation (acute care).
 Virtual clinical experience is acceptable.

 Externs are hired into various clinical areas, depending on positions.
 Externs are hired into a specific unit but are able to pick up shifts in other units as well.

 For the most part, there are evening shifts (3:00–11:30 pm), night shifts (11:00 pm–7:30 am), and weekend shifts available for externs.
 Externs who start in May work 48 hours bi-weekly, including every other weekend during the summer, with the option of picking up additional hours.
 After returning to school, externs work “as needed” throughout the school year.
 The program is very flexible with the nursing school schedule.

 When can I start working?

-If offered a position, externs begin orientation either in May or December.
+If offered a position, externs begin orientation either in May.